Charles Gerard Riordan

-Charlie Riordan serves as Deputy Provost for Research and Scholarship with responsibility for advancing the University's research enterprise, including oversight of five University-wide research institutes and several core facilities.
+Charlie Riordan serves as Vice President for Research, Scholarship and Innovation with responsibility for advancing the University's research enterprise, including oversight of the University’s Research Office, seven University-wide research institutes, core facilities and the Office of Economic Innovation and Partnerships.
 The University of Delaware (UD) is classified by the Carnegie Foundation as a very high research activity, a distinction achieved by less than 3 percent of U.S. colleges and universities.
 UD ranks among the top 100 universities in terms of federal R&D support for science and engineering.
 Riordan is an inorganic chemist whose research has been supported primarily by the National Science Foundation and the National Institutes of Health.
-He is the recipient of a 1994 NSF Young Investigator Award (NYI).
+He is the recipient of a 1994 National Science Foundation Young Investigator Award (NYI).
 A member of the UD faculty since 1997, he served as Chair of the Department of Chemistry and Biochemistry from 2002-07 and was Vice Provost for Graduate and Professional Education from 2010-13.
-Riordan served on the University's Path to Prominence strategic planning committee and chaired the University’s 2014-15 strategic planning process, Delaware Will Shine.
+Riordan served on the University's Path to Prominence strategic planning committee and chaired the University’s 2014-15 strategic planning process, which led to the current University strategic plan, Delaware Will Shine.
 He received the University's outstanding doctoral graduate advising and mentoring award in 2008.
 An elected fellow of both the Royal Society of Chemistry and the American Association for the Advancement of Science, he received the 2013 American Chemical Society Delaware Section Award for his scholarly research.
 Riordan was elected into Texas A&M University’s College of Science Academy of Distinguished Former Students.
 Riordan has served on the editorial advisory boards of Inorganic Chemistry, the Journal of Biological Inorganic Chemistry and Dalton Transactions.
 He has served on numerous review panels and committees, including a three-year stint as Chair, of the NIH MSF-A study section.
 He earned his bachelor's degree at the College of Holy Cross, his Ph.D. at Texas A&M University and was a postdoctoral researcher at the University of Chicago.

 2012-2014, Vice Provost for Research, University of Delaware